Montessori

 Meaning and Purpose of Practical Life

-The purpose and aim of Practical Life is to help the child gain control and the coordination of their movements, and help the child to gain independence and adapt to their society.
-It is therefore important to “Teach teaching, not correcting” (Montessori) in order to allow the child to be a fully functional member in their society.
-Practical Life exercises also aid the growth and development of the child’s intellect and concentration and will in turn also help the child develop an orderly way of thinking.
+The purpose and aim of Practical Life is to help the child gain control in the coordination of his movement, and help the child to gain independence and adapt to his society.
+It is therefore important to “Teach teaching, not correcting” (Montessori) in order to allow the child to be a fully functionional member in hios own society.
+Practical Life Exercises also aid the growth and development of the child’s intellect and concentration and will in turn also help the child develop an orderly way of thinking.

 Exercice Groups

-In the Applied exercises, the child learns about the care and maintenance that helps every day life.
-These activities are, for example, care of the person such as the washing of the hands and care of the environment such as dusting a table or outdoor sweeping.
+In the Applied Exercises, the child learns about the care and maintenance that helps every day life.
+These activities are, for example, the care of the person (i.e the washing of the hand) and the care of the environment (i.e dusting a table or outdoor sweeping).

-In the Control of Movement exercises, the child learn about their own movements and learn how to refine their coordination through such activities as walking on the line.
+In the Control of Movement Exercises, the child learns about his own movements and learns how to refine his coordination through such activities as walking on the line.

-Children are naturally interested in activities they have been witness to.
+Children are naturally interested in activities they have witnessed.
 Therefore, Dr. Montessori began using what she called “Practical Life Exercises” to allow the child to do activities of daily life and therefore adapt and orientate himself in his society.

-It is therefore the Directress’s task to demonstrate the correct way of doing these exercises and in a way that allows the child to fully observe your movements.
+It is therefore the Directress’s task to demonstrate the correct way of doing these Exercises in a way that allows the child to fully observe the movements.
 Montessori says, “If talking don’t move, if moving don’t talk”.

 The directress must also keep in mind that the goal is to show the actions so that the child can go off and repeat the activity in his own successful way.
 Montessori says, “Our task is to show how the action is done and at the same time destroy the possibility of imitation”.
 The child must develop his own way of doing these activities so that the movements become real and not synthetic.